Berkeley-CS61B/website-sp24/projects/proj2b/index.md

 2. Start by opening your `ngordnet.main.Main.java` file.
 3. Once you've modified `Main` so that your new handler is registered to handle hyponyms requests, start up `Main` and try clicking the Hyponyms button in your web browser again.
 You should see text appear that says "Hello".

+{: .info}
+If you see some error like "Could not load file `some_file_here.txt`", it probably means that your project is not set up correctly.
+Be sure that you have the same structure as stated in the [Project Setup](#project-setup) section.

 ### Hyponyms Handler (Basic Case)